Language: Data types: Sensitive

 Sensitive[Enum[red, blue, green]] will fail if a value of

 Sensitive('red') is given.
 When a sensitive type is used, the type parameter must be generic, in this example a

 If you assign a sensitive value, and call notice:

 However, you can still unwrap this with the

 unwrap function and gain access to the original data.

 $secret = Sensitive('myPassword') $processed = $secret.unwrap notice $processed

-In future implementations, this info may be encrypted, removing access to the original data with this method, but it currently is not and therefore you should only use it as an aid for logs and reports.
+In future implementations, this info might be encrypted, removing access to the original data with this method, but it currently is not and therefore you should only use it as an aid for logs and reports.